friemen/aggregate/README.md

 To take the foreign key constraints into account it will first recursively delete all records reachable through owned `->n` and `->mn` relations to make sure those don't contain foreign keys to the current record.
-In the non-owned cases only the foreign keys will be nilled and the link records will be removed, respectively.
+In non-owned cases only the foreign keys will be nilled and the link records will be removed, respectively.

 Then the current record is deleted from the database.

-Afterwards all records reachable through `->1` relations that the current record pointed to are recursively deleted.
+Afterwards all records reachable through `->1` relations that the current record points to are recursively deleted.

 `delete!` can only work this way for those records whose data is actually loaded.
 If you only provide an id to `delete!` it will just